Declaring a Major

 Students who are double majoring still need to follow the College’s overlap policy.

-Students wishing to pursue both a BA and a BS, or two bachelor of science programs, must submit a signed Approval Forms for Majors and Minors to CCAS, along with a petition to the Administrative Committee seeking permission to pursue the double degree.
+Students wishing to pursue both a BA and a BS, or two bachelor of science programs, must submit a Major/Minor declaration form for each intended major (as noted above), along with a petition to the Administrative Committee seeking permission to pursue the double degree.
 All double degree students need to follow the policies above regarding double majors.

 In addition to the overlap policy, all double degree students also need to earn at least 136, rather than 128, credits in order to graduate.